Commercial Real Estate Acquisitions and Dispositions, Options and Lease Transactions.

-We represent parties in tax-deferred 1031 exchanges involving residential investment and rental properties and commercial real estate, including reverse and construction exchanges, exchanges with installment sales and LLC swap and drop, drop and swap exchanges.
-We also represent clients in multi-property exchanges which include the above mentioned real estate and IRC 1245 property.
+We represent parties in tax-deferred 1031 exchanges involving residential investment and rental properties and commercial real estate, including reverse and construction exchanges, multi-property exchanges and exchanges with installment sales.

 We Represent International Clients Purchasing and Investing in Luxury Estates and Commercial Property.